 It is a criminal offence to knowingly or recklessly give us information that is false or misleading.
 If necessary please take appropriate professional advice before supplying information to us.

-I confirm that the AIFM meets the conditions in regulation 57(4) of the Alternative Investment Fund Managers Regulations 2013 (as amended) (the UK AIFM Regulations).or has ceased marketing under regulation 57 of the Alternative Investment Fund Managers Regulations 2013 (as amended) (the UK AIFM Regulations)..
+I confirm that the AIFM meets the conditions in regulation 57(4) of the Alternative Investment Fund Managers Regulations 2013 (as amended) (the UK AIFM Regulations).or has ceased marketing under regulation 57 of the Alternative Investment Fund Managers Regulations 2013 (as amended) (the UK AIFM Regulations).

 I understand it is a criminal office to knowingly or recklessly to give the FCA information that is false or misleading in a material particular.